-UNBC enrolled in the BC Hydro Continuous Optimization (C.Op) Program in 2012.
+UNBC enrolled in the BC Hydro Continuous Optimization (C.Op.)
+Program in 2012.
 At the outset of the program and with the help of Prism Engineering, 9 different buildings were identified on the Prince George campus as having significant energy and cost saving opportunities.
 A plan was developed to deliver upgrades and retrofits to key systems, equipment, and controls in each of the 9 buildings over 3 Phases, starting with the buildings that had the highest savings potential.
 We are referring to this as Round 1 of C.Op.

-In FY2019, C.Op Phase 3/Round 1 fully wrapped up with the completion of the Q4 Coaching Reports for the Conference/NUSC, Library, and Teaching & Learning buildings.
+In FY2019, C.Op.
+Phase 3/Round 1 fully wrapped up with the completion of the Q4 Coaching Reports for the Conference/NUSC, Library, and Teaching & Learning buildings.
 The total savings were calculated to be approximately \$140,000/year, as a result of these efforts for the 9 buildings in Round 1 of C.Op.

-In FY2020, Round 2 of C.Op was proposed by BC Hydro for customers who had gone through Round 1 and for whom it had been at least 5 years since the completion of the buildings in a given phase.
+In FY2020, Round 2 of C.Op. was proposed by BC Hydro for customers who had gone through Round 1 and for whom it had been at least 5 years since the completion of the buildings in a given phase.
 As such, UNBC qualified to revisit the buildings that participated in Round 1, Phase 1.
 These buildings include Agora, Research Lab, and Teaching Lab.
 Investigations into the continued functionality of previously instituted measures, as well as any new possible measures, were completed in FY2021.

 In FY2022, the second phase for Round 2 was successfully carried out.
 This included two buildings: the Northern Sport Centre and the Charles J. McCaffray Hall (Administration Building).
-The third and final phase of Round 2 was completed in FY2023.
+The third phase of Round 2 was completed in FY2023.
 This included three buildings: the Conference Centre, Library, and Teaching and Learning building.
+The comparatively smaller Medical building was also put through a second round of C.Op. in FY2025, with significant new savings found, and so all buildings now that went through Round 1 have also completed Round 2.
 As in the case of Round 1, Round 2 consulting was provided by Prism Engineering, with guidance and collaboration from the UNBC EM team, thus providing continuity to the process.